auberginehill/rock-paper-scissors/README.md

                         <ol>
                             <ol>
                                 <blockquote>
                                     <p>a game of chance, combined with skill, still common in the south of Italy, where it now goes by the name of <i>Morra</i>.
 (Varro. ap.
 Non. s. v. p.
 547. Calpurn.
 Ed. ii.
 26.)
 It is played by two persons in the following manner.
 Both hold up their right hands with the fist closed; they then simultaneously extend a certain number of their fingers, calling out at the same time by guesswork the collective number extended by the two together, and he who succeeds in naming the right number wins the game.
-The <a href="http://www.archive.org/stream/adictionaryroma00richgoog#page/n429/mode/2up">annexed figures</a>, representing a couple of <b>Egyptians</b> playing at <i>morra</i> from a painting in the tombs, testify the very great antiquity of the game, and will serve to convey a distinct notion of the manner in which it was conducted to those who have never seen it played.
+The <a href="http://www.archive.org/stream/adictionaryroma00richgoog#page/n429/mode/2up">annexed figures</a>, representing a couple of <b>Egyptians</b> playing at <i>morra</i> from a painting in the tombs [modelled perhaps after one of the wall paintings of Beni Hassan and such figures could perhaps be found in some wall painting at Thebes, too], testify the very great antiquity of the game, and will serve to convey a distinct notion of the manner in which it was conducted to those who have never seen it played.
 It is the same as that still practised, with the exception that the performers are in a sitting instead of a standing posture, as is now usual; and that they appear to make use of all their fingers, instead of the right hand only, which must have greatly increased the difficulty and intricacy of the game, as it admits the various combinations which might be made out of twenty numbers instead of ten only.
 The right-hand figure has extended <i>all</i> the fingers of his right hand, and <i>three</i> of his left; his opponent puts out <i>two</i> with the right hand, and <i>three</i> on the left one; thus the number exhibited is thirteen.
 If either of the parties cry out "thirteen" at the moment of opening their hands, but before the opened fingers are actually displayed, he wins; if neither succeeds in guessing right, they again close their hands, cry out a number, and open the fingers until one of them calls the right amount.
 What appears to be so simple is most difficult to execute with any chance of success, and requires more skill and calculation than a person, who had not himself made the experiment, would imagine.
                                     <br />
                                     <br />Each player has first to settle in his own mind how many fingers he will show; then to surmise how many his opponent is likely to put up, which he does by observing his usual style of play, by remembering the numbers he last called, and those he last showed; he then adds these to his own, and calls the collective number, thus endeavouring to make the number which he calls.
 But as all this which takes so much time in narrating, is actually done with the greatest rapidity, the hands being opened and closed, and the numbers simultataneously called as fast as one can pronounce them — eight, two, six, ten — it requires great readiness of intellect and decision of purpose, for a player to have any chance of winning, as well as a quick eye and acute observation, to see in a moment the aggregate number of fingers shown, so at not to overlook his own success; nor, on the other hand, suffer himself to be imposed upon by a more astute opponent.</p>
                                     <p>
                                         <b>Anthony Rich:</b> <a href="http://www.archive.org/stream/adictionaryroma00richgoog#page/n429/mode/2up">A Dictionary of Roman and Greek Antiquities: Micatio or digitis micare, page 422–423</a> with Nearly 2000 Engravings on Wood from Ancient Originals.
 Published 1884 or 1893. (<a href="https://archive.org/download/adictionaryroma00richgoog/adictionaryroma00richgoog.pdf">PDF</a>, 38.8 MB or a <a href="https://archive.org/stream/adictionaryroma00richgoog/adictionaryroma00richgoog_djvu.txt">txt-file</a>)
+                                        <br /><a href="http://www.gutenberg.org/files/19995/19995-h/19995-h.htm">The Atlantic Monthly.
+A Magazine Of Literature, Art, And Politics (Vol. V).
+February,1860, no. XXVIII: Roba di Roma (Games in Rome)</a>
                                     </p>
                                 </blockquote>
                             </ol>